Unfulfilled Watch Tower Society predictions: 1975: The worldwide jubilee

 Yet as 1975 drew closer the degree of uncertainty expressed in Watch Tower publications increased.
 The chances of Armageddon occurring that year were initially described as "feasible", "apparent" or "appropriate", but from the end of 1968 it became a mere "possibility".
-In 1966 the Society characterised the chronological calculations as "trustworthy"; by 1968 it considered them "reasonably accurate (but admittedly not infallible)".
+In 1966 the Society characterized the chronological calculations as "trustworthy"; by 1968 it considered them "reasonably accurate (but admittedly not infallible)".
 The basis of the gradual retraction was uncertainty over the elapsed time between the dates of Adam's creation and that of Eve.

 In fact, says Singelenberg, from the end of 1968 Watch Tower Society publications never again explicitly focused on 1975 in a theological context.
-Though articles continued to remind readers that the "end of 6000 years of human history" was imminent, they increasingly highlighted non-Society sources that forecast a gloomy future with worldwide famine, ecological collapse and oxygen deficiency.
-The articles, says Singelenberg, featured emotional expressions of excitement, hope and urgency, with readers told: "What a time of turmoil is ahead of us!
+Though articles continued to remind readers that the "end of 6000 years of human history" was imminent, they increasingly highlighted non-Society sources that forecast a gloomy future with worldwide famine, ecological collapse, and oxygen deficiency.
+The articles, says Singelenberg, featured emotional expressions of excitement, hope, and urgency, with readers told: "What a time of turmoil is ahead of us!
 A climax in man's history is imminent!"

 Less-cautious language appeared in publications distributed only to members of the group.
 In a 1968 issue of the monthly bulletin Kingdom Ministry, adherents were encouraged to increase their preaching activities because time was running out rapidly: "Less than a hundred months separate us from the end of 6000 years of man's history.
 What can you do in that time?"
-Some Witnesses sold their possessions, postponed surgery or cashed in their insurance policies to prepare for Armageddon and in May 1974 the Watch Tower Society told members: "Reports are heard of brothers selling their homes and property and planning to finish out the rest of their days in this old system in the pioneer service.
-Certainly this is a fine way to spend the short time remaining before the wicked world's end."
+Some Witnesses sold their possessions, postponed surgery, or cashed in their insurance policies to prepare for Armageddon, and in May 1974, the Watch Tower Society told members: "Reports are heard of brothers selling their homes and property and planning to finish out the rest of their days in this old system in the pioneer service.
+Certainly, this is a fine way to spend the short time remaining before the wicked world's end."

 Talks at congregation meetings and assemblies also disseminated the prophecy.
 Speakers at some conventions highlighted the phrase "Stay alive till '75" and urged the audience to maintain their meeting attendance or risk losing their lives at Armageddon.
 The Dutch branch overseer urged the audience at a "Divine Purpose" district convention in 1974 to "pioneer" (take part in full-time preaching) as the end approached: